Executive Summary

 The Rustbelt

-During the last quarter of the twentieth century, globalization caused the closure of factories across the country.
+During the last quarter of the twentieth century, globalization caused the closure factories across the country.
 They became known as “rustbelt” communities.
-The loss anchor industries, both commercial and educational, continue to occur.
+The loss of anchor industries, both commercial and educational, continue to occur.
 The economic effect on their communities is severe.
 Rural communities are particularly affected, and census demographics indicate that the number of such distressed towns and cities continues to grow, now over half of the total across the country.

 In 2022 Transition Centre completed a model for rural revitalization, the Rural Resilient Hub (below).
 It resulted from a detailed analysis of local economies and the programs in place to revitalize them.
 In short, public programs and funds are far too limited to more than scratch the surface.
 And these funds are more readily acquired by those communities already in the upper tier, a small percentage of the total.